When Grief Makes You Lose Sight of Who You are In The World Now; Who Am I

 Grief Is a Bodily Experience

 It’s not just in your head.
 Your body remembers and can show up as anxiety, feeling nauseous, and sleepless nights.
 Waking at 3 am, thinking it's all a dream, then you realise, and it hits you all over again.
-Elevated levels of the stress hormone cortisol can lead to inflammation in the body, high blood pressure; and increased blood sugar levels causing insuline resistance.
-Grief can also weaken your immune system, making you more susceptiable to illnesses.
+Elevated levels of the stress hormone cortisol can lead to inflammation in the body, high blood pressure, and increased blood sugar levels, which could lead to insulin resistance.
+Grief can also weaken your immune system, making you more susceptible to illnesses.

 Some Days Are Just Really Sh*t — And That’s Okay